AjayRajNelapudi/Unsubscribe-YouTube-Channels/README.md

 Steps to unsubscribe from all youtube channels:
 1. Login to your YouTube/Google account.
 2. Go to https://www.youtube.com/feed/channels to list all your subscriptions.
-3. In the same window, perform the following:
+3. In the same window:
     Right click → Inspect Element → Console
 4. Paste code from [unsubscribe.js](unsubscribe.js) in the console and press Enter.